 When you apply for Social Security Disability benefits, you will need to establish through the evidence you provide that your disability is so severe that it keeps you from working.

-There is another widespread misconception that you are disqualified from applying for benefits if you are currently working.
+Another widespread misconception is that SSA will disqualify you from applying for benefits if you are currently working.
 According to the SSA, you can have a job, but it cannot qualify as “substantial gainful activity.”
 Therefore, you are allowed to work, even with reasonable accommodations, as long as you make less than a certain amount.

 For example, in 2022, to qualify for benefits, you must be: